eclipse1228/Linker/README.md

 # Linker is a learning assistant AI tool.
 Linker have Knowledge-graph converter.
 Visualize your' learning materials in form of knowledge graphs and also for learning-friendly blogs.
-Try and maximize your Learning!
+Upload your FIle and maximize your Learning process!

 # How to start
 ```